kingdonb/wasm-fun/README.md

 ## 🎨 Font Integration

-The project uses the authentic NASA "worm" font through a custom `@font-face` declaration:
+The project uses a NASA "worm" font facsimile through a custom `@font-face` declaration.
+The font is a "free for personal use" recreation by Daryl Schimmel, available from [font.download](https://font.download/font/nasa):

 ```css
 @font-face {